sywangyi/kernel-builder/docs/writing-kernels.md

 ### `general`

-`name` defines the name of the kernel.
+- `name` (required): the name of the kernel.
 The Python code for a Torch extension must be stored in `torch-ext/<name>`.
+- `universal`: the kernel is a universal kernel when set to `true`.
+A universal kernel is a pure Python package (no compiled files).
+  Universal kernels do not use the other sections described below.
+  A good example of a universal kernel is a Triton kernel.
+  Default: `false`

 ### `torch`

 This section describes the Torch extension.
 In the future, there may be similar sections for other frameworks.
-This section can contain the following options:
+This section has the following
+options:

 - `src` (required): a list of source files and headers.
-- `universal` (optional): set to `true` when the extension is a pure Python extension, such as a Triton kernel.
-Default: `false`.
 - `pyext` (optional): the list of extensions for Python files.
 Default:
   `["py", "pyi"]`.
 - `include` (optional): include directories relative to the project root.